 where

-CSSFi is the carrier specific scaling factor for PRS-RSRP measurements specified in clause 9.1.5.2 ,
+CSSFi is the carrier specific scaling factor for NR PRS-based measurements specified in clause 9.1.5.2 as defined in clause 9.1.5.2.5, 9.1.5.2.6, and 9.1.5.2.7 for SA, NE-DC, and NR-DC operation mode, respectively ,

 NRxBeam,i is the scaling factor for Rx beam sweeping, and NRxBeam,i=1 if PRS layer i is in FR1 and NRxBeam,i=8 if PRS layer i is in FR2,

-LPRS,i is the time duration specified in clause 5.1.6.5 of TS 38.214 [26, clause 5.1.6.5],
+LPRS,i is the size of the downlink PRS resource in the time domain defined in TS 38.211 [6] and indicated by the higher-layer parameter dl-PRS-NumSymbols specified in TS 37.355 [34],

 NPRS,islot is the maximum number of DL PRS resources of frequency layer i configured in a slot,

-{N,T} is UE capability combination per band where N is a duration of DL PRS symbols in ms processed every T ms for a given maximum bandwidth supported by UE as specified in clause 4.2.7.2 of TS 38.306 [14],
+{N,T} is UE capability combination per band where N is a duration of DL PRS symbols in ms corresponding to durationOfPRS-ProcessingSysmbols in TS 37.355 [34] processed every T ms corresponding to durationOfPRS-ProcessingSymbolsInEveryTms in TS 37.355 [34] for a given maximum bandwidth supported by UE corresponding to supportedBandwidthPRS in TS 37.355 [34],

-N’ is UE capability for number of DL PRS resources that it can process in a slot as specified in clause 4.2.7.2 of TS 38.306 [14],
+N’ is UE capability for number of DL PRS resources that it can process in a slot as indicated by maxNumOfDL-PRS-ResProcessedPerSlot in clause 6.4.3 of TS 37.355 [34],

-Nsample is the number of PRS-RSRP measurement samples and Nsample= [4],
+Nsample is the number of PRS-RSRP measurement samples and Nsample= 4,

-Teffect,i is periodicity of PRS-RSRP measurement in frequency layer i:
+Tlast is the measurement duration for the last PRS-RSRP sample, including the sampling time and processing time, Tlast = Ti + LPRS,i Teffect,i is periodicity of PRS-RSRP measurement in frequency layer i:

 Teffect,i= TiTavailable_PRS,i*Tavailable_PRS,i

+where

+Ti corresponds to durationOfPRS-ProcessingSymbolsInEveryTms in TS 37.355 [34],

-where Tavailable_PRS,i= LCMTPRS,i,MGRPi, the least common multiple between TPRS,i and MGRPi
+Tavailable_PRS,i= LCMTPRS,i,MGRPi, the least common multiple between TPRS,i and MGRPi

 TPRS,i is the maximum PRS resource periodicity among all PRS resources in frequency layer i,

-MGRPi is the measurement gap pattern periodicity in frequency layer i.
+MGRPi is the measurement gap repetition period in frequency layer i.

+When PRS-RSRP measurements are configured for DL-AoD, the time TPRS-RSRP,i starts from the first MG instance aligned with DL PRS resources of positioning frequency layer i closest in time after both the NR-DL-AoD-RequestLocationInformation message and NR-DL-AoD-ProvideAssistanceData message from LMF via LPP [34] are delivered to the physical layer of UE.

-If handover occurs while PRS-RSRP measurements are being performed then the UE shall complete the ongoing positioning measurement session.
-The UE shall also meet the PRS-RSRP measurement and accuracy requirements.
+If handover occurs while PRS-RSRP measurements are being performed then the UE shall complete the ongoing PRS-RSRP measurements session.
+The UE shall also meet the PRS-RSRP measurement requirements in this clause and measurement accuracy requirements in clause 10.1.24.
 However in this case the PRS-RSRP measurement period TPRS-RSRP,total.HO shall be as follows:

 TPRS-RSRP, total,HO=TPRS-RSRP, total+K*Teffect+THO ms